keboola/elastic-writer/README.md

     - `bulkSize` *(optional)* - size of a batch to upload to Elasticsearch *(default is 10.000)*

 - The `tables` section defines database tables, their columns and their data types
+    - `file` or `tableId`
+        - `file` - CSV file of the table we want to write into Elasticsearch (see https://github.com/keboola/docker-bundle/blob/master/ENVIRONMENT.md#input-mapping) for more info about Input Mapping
-    - `tableId` - StorageAPI table ID of the table we want to write into Elasticsearch (see https://github.com/keboola/docker-bundle/blob/master/ENVIRONMENT.md#input-mapping) for more info about Input Mapping
+        - `tableId` - *(deprecated)* - ~~StorageAPI table ID of the table we want to write into Elasticsearch (see https://github.com/keboola/docker-bundle/blob/master/ENVIRONMENT.md#input-mapping) for more info about Input Mapping (Works only if *destination* attribute is not set in table configuration)~~
     - `index` - index name in ES
     - `type` - type of the data, determines the type in ES,
     - `id` - determines in which column of table is the document's ID/primary key